Difference between Active Directory and Domain Controller

 The directory uses the tiered layout that comprises of domains, trees and forest.
 It is the major features of active directory domain services and helps to coordinate between the networks.

-A server that gives the response to the verification requests and confirms the users on the computer networks are known as domain controller.
-It helps to organize the computers and users that work simultaneously on the similar network in the hierarchical way.
-The controller helps to retain all the data in an organized manner and also keep secured.
+A server that gives the response to the verification requests and confirms the users on the computer networks are known as a domain controller.
+It helps to organize the computers and users that work simultaneously on a similar network in a hierarchical way.
+The controller helps to retain all the data in an organized manner and also keep secure.

-A directory service produced by the Microsoft for the networks of windows domain is known as the active directory whereas a server that respond to the authentication security requests such as checking permissions, logging in, etc. for the window domain is knows as domain controller.
+A directory service produced by the Microsoft for the networks of windows domain is known as the active directory whereas a server that responds to the authentication security requests such as checking permissions, logging in, etc. for the window domain is known as a domain controller.

 The main function of the active directory is to store information regarding all the resources and users in an organized and well-planned manner.
 In contrast with it, the domain controller is assigned with the task to perform the authorization and authentication of the users for accessing the resources.